ecSanders/project_safegraph/needs_statement.md

 - Team member names and majors
 - Business needs you will address and why this need is of value
+- Explanation of the current SafeGraph data format and some descriptive visualizations
 - Additional data that you will leverage beyond that found in the SafeGraph API
 - Description of what constitutes a successfully implemented product